 Design Management Program Details

-The Design Management major will prepare students for future careers in the creative industry at design studios, advertising agencies, and in-house creative departments as:
+The Design Management major will prepare students for future careers in the creative industry at design studios, advertising agencies, and in-house creative departments:

 - Account executives